TaldoGiveBack/QuimicAR/README.md

 This application utilizes ARCore SDK from Google to scan physical-assembled pieces and render their respective compound tridimensional geometry.

-# It's objective is to be a teaching tool that makes learning more acessible and interactive.
+## It's objective is to be a teaching tool that makes learning more acessible and interactive.

 ## Quick Start
-Veja o [Guia rápido do Android Studio](//developer.android.com/studio/intro?hl=pt-br) e o [Guia rápido do ARCore SDK](//developers.google.com/ar/develop/java/quickstart?hl=es-419).
+See the [Android Studio quickstart guide](//developer.android.com/studio/intro?hl=pt-br) and the [ARCore SDK quickstart guide](//developers.google.com/ar/develop/java/quickstart).

 ## API Reference